-There is a great choice of mobile phone networks in the UK and these include Vodafone, O2, Everything Everywhere (the Orange and T-Mobile merger) and Three along with Mobile Virtual Network Operators (MVNO) such as TalkTalk, Tesco Mobile and Virgin, who use one of the main networks for their signal.
+There is a great choice of mobile phone networks in the UK: these include Vodafone, O2, Everything Everywhere (the Orange and T-Mobile merger), and Three - along with Mobile Virtual Network Operators (MVNO) such as TalkTalk, Tesco Mobile and Virgin, who use one of the main networks for their signal.

 These networks have seen many changes as the technology advanced from its beginnings.
-The initial services were simply voice calls from a coverage area that began in just the main cities and later extended out with most networks today boasting a 99% coverage of the UK.
-Text messaging also know as the short message service (SMS) soon followed and whilst this was initially only compatible between mobile phones on the same network the service soon expanded to cross-network messaging and this is arguably one of the most popular technologies to ever be created for the mobile phone networks.
+The initial services were simply voice calls from a coverage area that began in just the main cities and later extended out, with most networks today boasting a 99% coverage of the UK.
+Text messaging, also know as the "short message service" or SMS, soon followed.
+Whilst this was initially only compatible between mobile phones on the same network, the service soon expanded to cross-network messaging and this is arguably one of the most popular technologies to ever be created for the mobile phone networks.

 The next advancement that the networks provided was a limited mobile phone internet service that was run on a technology called WAP, which was a similar type of technology to dial-up internet access in the home but with pages created just for mobile phones.
 GPRS followed and speeded up this slow service by splitting data into small packets to boost performance.